pingswept/me30-website/content/logistics/notes.md

 Important maxim: if a footprint has the right size holes in the right location, it is the right footprint.
 You can also care about the part outline and labels, but the holes are what matter the most.

 How PCBs are made, briefly.
 Copper-clad fiberglass is drilled, exposed to light, etched with acid, and covered in soldermask and silkscreen.
 Multilayer PCBs contain power planes and rectilinear spaghetti.

+## Class 3: Catch-up mini-lecture

+Ohm's law and i-v curves

+Using a multimeter - 3 ways

+Big picture view of Project 1

+Q & A about Project 1 breadboard prototypes

 ## Class 2: Build a voltage regulator circuit